RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

    Point your browser
    to `https://hpc3.rcic.uci.edu/biojhub4/hub/login <https://hpc3.rcic.uci.edu/biojhub4/hub/login>`_
-   You will see the following screen where you will Use your usual login credentials (UCINetID and password) to sign in:
+   You will see the following screen where you will Use your usual login credentials (UCInetID and password) to sign in:

    .. figure:: images/jhub-signin.png
       :align: center